GaloisInc/saw-script/doc/manual/manual.md

 crucible_llvm_verify m "dbl" [add_ms] false dbl_setup abc;
 ~~~~

-In this case, doing the verification compositionally doesn't save much,
+In this case, doing the verification compositionally doesn't save
-since the functions are so simple, but it illustrates the approach.
+computational effort, since the functions are so simple, but it
+illustrates the approach.

 ## Specifying Heap Layout